ReSpec Group Support Space Community Agreements

 No crosstalk

-We’re also going to use the Raise Hand feature; it’s under the Reactions button on the bottom bar.
+We’re also going to use the Raise Hand feature.
 Whenever you want to speak, raise your hand; it will create the same order for everyone, so speak once the person ahead of you is finished.

 Use “I” Statements

 Speak to your own feelings and experiences.
-Don’t make assumptions about others or project your opinions onto them unless explicitly asked.
 Try not to jump in with advice; we may all be at different points in our journey, and we often don’t know someone’s whole story.

 No victim blaming

 We may feel frustrated, confused, or uncertain about the circumstances in which harm happened or in which the harm we caused was revealed to us.
-However, the person or people who were harmed never deserved to face that harm, and none of their actions or behaviors make them responsible in any part for what happened to them.
-During the session, if the conversation ever slides towards slut shaming, victim blaming, or something similar, we’ll call it in and re-align the direction.
+However, the person or people who were harmed never deserved to face that harm, and none of their actions or behaviors make them responsible for being harmed.

 We’re also not here to absolve others of their actions; try not to minimize or excuse the harmful behavior others are describing.
 Again, we don’t know the whole story or circumstance.